 • Any costs resulting from the cancellation of the program before and during the trip

 You have to arrive in Mendoza a day before the departure date since we will need to check your equipment.
-We can offer you an additional night of accommodation for that purpose.
-We will help you to arrange the booking and add the cost to the total rate.
+We can offer you an additional night of accommodation if you have not arranged anything independently; we will help you to arrange the booking and add the cost to the total rate.

 The expedition begins with a meeting in which you will get to know the members of the trip.
-Then we will drive in a private vehicle towards the “Manzano Histórico” (2h), located in the Uco Valley, at the southwest of Mendoza City.
+Then we will drive in a private vehicle (2 hrs) to the “Manzano Histórico”, located in the Uco Valley, in the southwest of Mendoza City.
 It is widely considered one of the top wine regions in Mendoza and all Argentina.

-We will arrive then by car to the Refugio Portinari (National Gendarmerie), where you will meet the other guides and local muleteers that will be part of this spectacular expedition.
-There we will perform customs clearance and registration with the authorities of the National
+We will then go by car to the Refugio Portinari (National Gendarmerie), where you will meet the other guides and local muleteers that will be part of this spectacular expedition.
+There we will perform customs clearance and registration with the authorities of the National Gendarmerie.

-Breakfast and enlistment of the horses to follow our route.
+Breakfast and preparation of the horses to follow our route.
 This day we will climb the

-During the night, some songs and stories may arise by the hand the muleteers and travelers met in the refugee.
+During the night, you may get to enjoy some songs and stories with the muleteers and travelers you meet in the refuge.

 This will be the longest day on a horse (8 hours approx.).

-The third will be an active rest day.
-You can decide whether staying near the shelter or make a trek of recognition accompanied by the guide, that will show you the local flora and fauna.
+The third day will be an active rest day.
+You can decide whether to stay near the shelter or go on a short hike, accompanied by your guide, who will show you the local flora and fauna.

-After lunch you will be able to enjoy a demonstration of the gauchos’ skills (with ‘lazo’ and ‘boleadoras’).
+After lunch there will be a demonstration of the gauchos’ cowboy skills (with ‘lazo’ and ‘boleadoras’).

 Dinner and overnight at “Refugio Real de la Cruz”.

-If the weather allows it, we can have a relaxing bath and “beauty treatment” in a stream with mineralized waters.
-It is a good opportunity to sleep by the campfire and under the stars.
+If the weather allows, we can have a relaxing bath and “beauty treatment” in a stream with mineralized waters.
+Tonight is a good opportunity to sleep by the campfire and under the stars.

 Rest, night in tents.

-Departure towards the Argentinean – Chilean Border, another big challenge for our expedition.
-We will ride up to the Piuquenes step at 4030 m, the boundary between Argentina and Chile.
+Departure towards the Argentinean – Chilean Border, this day presents another exciting challenge for our expedition.
+We will ride up to the Piuquenes step, at 4030 m, the boundary between Argentina and Chile.

 Accommodation in a beautiful complex of cabins and farewell dinner at local restaurant.

 Transfer to Santiago and end of the program.
-Optional transfer to Mendoza (consult).
+Optional transfer to Mendoza (please contact us to discuss).

 • 1 Fleece jacket

-• 1 Windproof Gore-tex jacket, It must have a hood
+• 1 Windproof Gore-tex jacket (must have a hood)

 • 1 Pair of fleece or wool gloves

-• 1 Hat or cap for the sun
+• 1 hat or cap with a wide brim for sun protection

 • 1 Fleece hat or balaclava